dreanmer/debian-i3wm-macbook-pro/README.md

 Install `debian netinst`, then you can use an android tethering internet connection:
 ```
-    dmsg #to get port mapping when connecting the android device
+    dmesg #to get port mapping when connecting the android device
     dhclient ubsmappeddevice #to start internet
 ```